dqrobotics/dqrobotics.github.io/index.md

 sudo apt-get install libdqrobotics
 {% endhighlight %}

-After adding the PPA, DQ Robotics updates can be obtained with a regular call to
-{% highlight sh %}
-sudo apt-get update
-{% endhighlight %}
+All library updates will be delivered together with your regular Ubuntu updates.

 ### MATLAB
 In order to use DQ Robotics on your MATLAB installation, and supposing you did the checkout at **[PATH_TO_DQ_ROBOTICS_FOLDER]**, just add